Assessment Learning Exchange

 How will we meet?
 What technology is needed?

-The ALE will take place in Zoom breakout rooms each with 3-6 participants in facilitated informal conversations in breakout rooms, representing different topical areas or context.
+The ALE will take place in Zoom breakout rooms each with 3-6 participants in facilitated informal conversations in breakout rooms, representing different topical areas or contexts.

 What will I get out of the ALE?